stfalcon-studio/SocialToolKit/README.md

 # SocialToolKit
-SocialToolKit purpose is to get access token from Facebook or VK.
-You can use it to get token from specific social network, or from several (now supports only Facebook and VKontakte).
+SocialToolKit purpose is to get access token from Facebook, VK or Instagram.
+You can use it to get token from specific social network, or from several (now supports only Facebook, VKontakte and Instagram).

 How to install: